hiltmon/hiltmon.com/source/_posts/2013-01-03-assembly-notes.markdown

 ## It Just Takes Discipline

 Creating Assembly Notes and keeping them up to date requires discipline and habit.
-I *habitually* open [BBEdit](http://click.linksynergy.com/fs-bin/stat?id=V41G*FiMqjc&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=https%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fbbedit%252Fid404009241%253Fmt%253D12%2526uo%253D4%2526partnerId%253D30) and the current project’s Assembly Notes file when I start on a task, just as I habitually kick off the [Billings](http://click.linksynergy.com/fs-bin/stat?id=V41G*FiMqjc&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=https%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fbillings%252Fid402368702%253Fmt%253D12%2526uo%253D4%2526partnerId%253D30) timer.
+I *habitually* open [BBEdit](https://itunes.apple.com/us/app/bbedit/id404009241?mt=12&uo=4&at=10l894) and the current project’s Assembly Notes file when I start on a task, just as I habitually kick off the [Billings Pro](https://itunes.apple.com/us/app/billings-pro/id434514810?mt=12&uo=4&at=10l894) timer.
 And I am *disciplined* enough to use the open notes file to record what I want to get done, paste any notes and thoughts and check them off as I work.
 It did take a while to get used to working this way, but the benefits of having these process scripts lying around are just too great.

 Try creating Assembly Notes from now on, one file a week, and ensure you ALT-TAB to this file when you are between tasks, or thinking or planning or running commands and write what you do.
 Before you know it, it will become habit and you will have an excellent log to work with.